 Short-term impressions can be misleading.

-When researching what to check before buying a gadget, pay attention to:
+When researching what to check before buying a gadget, focus on:

 - Reviews after several months of usage